 This situation was attributable to Rommel alone, for despite the doubts of Maresciallo d’Italia Ettore Bastico (commander-in-chief, North Africa), Maresciallo d’Italia Ugo Cavallero (head of the Comando Supremo), and Generalfeldmarschall Albert Kesselring (the Oberbefehlshaber 'Süd'), it was Rommel who had created the situation by exploiting his victories in pell-mell pursuit of the British-led forces.

-These diversions were to begin at 02.00, giving Rommel the whole night to take his armoured formations, comprising General di Corpo d’Armata Giuseppe de Stefanis’s Italian XX Corps (Generale di Divisione Adolfo Infante’s 132a Divisione corazzata 'Ariete', Generale di Divisione Gervasio Bitossi’s 133a Divisione corazzata 'Littorio' and the 185a Divisione paracadutista) and General Walther Nehring’s Deutsches Afrikakorps (90th Afrikadivision, Generalleutnant Gustav von Vaerst’s] 15th Panzerdivision and Generalleutnant Carl-Hans von Lungershausen’s] 21st Panzerdivision), through the extreme south of the British forces' line, and up to 32 miles (50 km) past their starting point.
+These diversions were to begin at 02.00, giving Rommel the whole night to take his armoured formations, comprising Generale di Corpo d’Armata Giuseppe de Stefanis’s Italian XX Corpo d’Armata (Generale di Divisione Adolfo Infante’s 132a Divisione corazzata 'Ariete', Generale di Divisione Gervasio Bitossi’s 133a Divisione corazzata 'Littorio' and the 185a Divisione paracadutista) and General Walther Nehring’s Deutsches Afrikakorps (90th Afrikadivision, Generalleutnant Gustav von Vaerst’s] 15th Panzerdivision and Generalleutnant Carl-Hans von Lungershausen’s] 21st Panzerdivision), through the extreme south of the British forces' line, and up to 32 miles (50 km) past their starting point.
 After this Rommel intended to regroup his armour and wheel it to the north, with the intention of reaching the Alexandria road behind the 8th Army, which would thus be cut off from its communications, caught on the retreat, and annihilated.

 The plan was very typical of Rommel’s thinking, full of verve and audacity, but its basic features had by now been used so often that it was seen by the British commanders as Rommel’s standard concept.
 In fact both Montgomery and Auchinleck, the officer he superseded, had prepared their own plans on the assumption, supported by 'Ultra' intelligence, that Rommel would launch a deep eastward push into the extreme southern sector of the El Alamein position, followed by a rapid left wheel toward the Mediterranean coast.

 When Montgomery assumed command on 13 August, the 8th Army was deployed in two corps.
 On the right, on the coast and blocking the way to Alexandria, was Lieutenant General W. H. C. Ramsden’s XXX Corps (Lieutenant General Sir Leslie Morshead’s Australian 9th Division, Major General D. H. Pienaar’s South African 1st Division and Major General H. R. Briggs’s Indian 5th Division).
-On the left, in the area through which the 8th Army expected Rommel to launch the main weight of his offensive, was Lieutenant General B. G. Horrocks’s XIII Corps (Major General L. M. Inglis’s [from 16 August Lieutenant General Sir Bernard Freyberg’s] New Zealand 2nd Division in the line and Major General J. M. L. Renton’s [from 17 September Major General A. F. Harding’s] 7th Armoured Division) located farther to the south for the purpose of slowing Rommel’s initial push and then driving into his right flank as soon as he turned north.
+On the left, in the area through which the 8th Army expected Rommel to launch the main weight of his offensive, was Lieutenant General B. G. Horrocks’s XIII Corps (Major General L. M. Inglis’s [from 16 August Lieutenant General Sir Bernard Freyberg’s] New Zealand 2nd Division in the line and Major General J. M. L. Renton’s [from 17 September Major General A. F. Harding’s] 7th Armoured Division) located farther to the south for the purpose of slowing Rommel’s initial push and then driving into his right flank as soon as he turned to the north.

 These dispositions did not wholly satisfy Montgomery, who believed most importantly that the Alam el Halfa ridge was too lightly held.
 Montgomery therefore brought up Major General I. T. P. Hughes’s 44th Division, and also two armoured brigades of Major General A. H. Gatehouse’s 10th Armoured Division.

 On 31 August the 8th Army had 712 serviceable tanks, including 164 examples of the obsolete Grant medium tank.
 Despite the reinforcements he had ordered to the front, Montgomery opted for an essentially defensive strategy.
-He thought that too often in the past the British tanks had been launched, either in inadequate numbers or too precipitately, into attacks or counterattacks which the tactically astute Rommel had carefully channelled to lead into the mouths of his excellent anti-tank artillery, which outranged the guns of the British tanks and, in the case of the larger-calibre weapons including the 88-mm (3.465-in) dual-role anti-aircraft and anti-tank gun, could penetrate the armour of most British tanks with ease.
+He thought that too often in the past the British tanks had been launched, either in inadequate numbers or too precipitately, into attacks or counterattacks which the tactically astute Rommel had carefully channelled into the mouths of his excellent anti-tank artillery, which outranged the guns of the British tanks and, in the case of the larger-calibre weapons including the 88-mm (3.465-in) dual-role anti-aircraft and anti-tank gun, could penetrate the armour of most British tanks with ease.

 Montgomery had decided that the forthcoming battle would be essentially an artillery duel, with tank movements restricted to exceptional cases, so the 8th Army’s tank strength was for the most part dug in.